Aerolab/frontend-developer-coding-challenge/README.md

 ![image](https://github.com/user-attachments/assets/92b96f68-561e-4326-8e8d-72dec6251b9d)

 ## Design resources

 > [!IMPORTANT]
-> Access the [Figma design here](https://www.figma.com/design/3O7BxHFnSSawJeny3lXWkE/Aerolab-Frontend-Developer-Coding-Challenge---Public?node-id=16996-5165&t=uLiMR18T28Jegm4s-4) to complete the challenge.
-> ⭐️ Prioritizing responsive/mobile design is essential; the desktop design is optional but we expect at least a clean and polished appearance.
+> You should prioritize the responsive/mobile design; the desktop design is optional but we expect at least a clean and polished appearance.
+Access the [Figma design here](https://www.figma.com/design/3O7BxHFnSSawJeny3lXWkE/Aerolab-Frontend-Developer-Coding-Challenge---Public?node-id=16996-5165&t=uLiMR18T28Jegm4s-4) to complete the challenge.

 ## Tech Stack